predictry/fisher/README.md

 The following Elasticsearch query can be used to retrieve an entry:

-    GET stat_2015/SUPERBUY/2015-02-01T10:00:00
+    GET stat_2015/tenantId/2015-02-01T10:00:00

 Information about most viewed items is stored in periodical indices like `top_hits_2014`, `top_hits_2015`, etc.  The following Elasticsearch query can be used to retrieve an entry:

-    GET top_hits_2015/BUKALAPAK/2015-02-01T10:00
+    GET top_hits_2015/tenantId/2015-02-01T10:00

 Information about most purchased items is stored in periodical indices like `top_views_2014`, `top_views_2015`, etc.  The following Elasticsearch query can be used to retrieve an entry:

-    GET top_sales_2015/grouponid/2015-01-01T04:00
+    GET top_sales_2015/tenantId/2015-01-01T04:00

 Fisher also track items information for every tenant id.
-For example, items for tenant id `bukalapak` is stored in `item_bukalapak`.
+For example, items for tenant id `tenantId` is stored in `item_tenantId`.
 You can find information about an item of a tenant by using query like:

-    GET item_superbuymy/item/276995
+    GET item_tenantId/item/276995

 To delete old items, use:

-    DELETE stat_2014/BUKALAPAK
+    DELETE stat_2014/tenantId

 or